Cello Concerto (Dvořák): The work

 The first movement starts softly, with the clarinets introducing the theme.
 The full orchestra later plays the theme in a grandioso manner, leading to a horn solo which introduces the secondary, lyrical theme.
-The first theme is played throughout the movement and during the last part of the third movement, giving the concerto a cyclic structure.
 The solo cello begins with a quasi improvisando section stating the theme in B major followed by triple-stopped chords.
-The cello then plays the theme again in E major.
-This concerto requires a lot of technical ability, especially in the coda, where the cello plays octaves and many double stops.
-After the resolution by the solo cello, there is a modulation in which the winds play an E-flat minor chord, changing the key.
-The solo cello ends with trills on a high B. The movement ends tutti with the restatement of the first theme marked grandioso and fortissimo.
+The cello then goes through various virtuosic treatments of the theme, before arriving at a gentle theme in D major, followed by an exciting return to a tutti section.
+In the development, the orchestra gradually modulates to A-flat minor, with the cello steering the orchestra to a triumphant tutti section in B major, followed by a recapitulation and a technically grueling coda, featuring seemingly endless octaves, double stops, and virtuosic runs.
+The movement ends tutti with the restatement of the first theme marked grandioso and fortissimo.

-Following this opening essay is the lengthy Adagio, a lyrical movement which features a cadenza-like section which is accompanied mainly by flutes.
-The cello plays double stops accompanied by left-hand pizzicato on open strings.
+Following this opening essay is the lengthy Adagio, a lyrical and somewhat rhapsodic movement which features the most cadenza-like section in the piece, where the solo cello plays double stops accompanied by left-hand pizzicato on open strings.
 The movement ends with the cello playing harmonics very quietly.